 "List of Prohibited Substances and Methods of Doping" published by WADA (list valid from 1 January 2009 is here ), it does not mention ginseng or its content.
 It should be noted, however, that besides enumeration of banned substances and methods, the list also includes a broader range of substances, such as anabolics, stimulants, steroid receptor modulators, where it would be theoretically possible to be ginseng according to someone.
 That's why we need to look for a more specific WADA opinion on ginseng ...

 Ginseng was classified in WADA in 2000 as "permitted doping"

-WADA has already dealt specifically with the ginseng, even after its inception.
-In the summer of 2000 at the Olympic Games in Sydney, it was found that some athletes were using ginseng regularly.
+WADA has been specifically concerned with the ginseng, even after its inception.
+Early in the summer of 2000 at the Olympic Games in Sydney it was found that some athletes were using ginseng regularly.

 The safety of ginseng in terms of anti-doping tests is confirmed by scientific studies.